joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 ## Conclusion

 That's it!
-You should be having some wonderful Webassembly experience using Rust to create that Webassembly.
-There is much more you can do besides this short tutorial, but I hope this gets you started.
-As always, feel free to reach out to me [on twitter](https://twitter.com/joshfinnie) if you have any comments and concerns.
+We should have WebAssembly (written in Rust) running in our React application.
+There is much more we can do besides this short tutorial, but I hope this gets we started.
+As always, feel free to reach out to me [on twitter](https://twitter.com/joshfinnie) if we have any comments and concerns.
 Good luck with building something with Wasm.

+For the complete code we went through this tutorial, check out [my github repo](https://github.com/joshfinnie/rusty-react).
+Give it a ⭐️!